 In 2012, as part of the UK Government’s investment in cyber security, the IISP consortium (including CREST and RHUL) was appointed to provide certification for UK Government information assurance (IA) professionals.
 The consortium has been awarded a licence to issue the CESG Certified Professional (CCP) mark based on the Skills Framework as part of a certification scheme driven by CESG, the IA arm of GCHQ.

 The IISP Skills Framework and the CESG Certified Professional (CCP) scheme recognise our ISO27001 Certified ISMS Lead Implementer (CIS LI) and Lead Auditor (CIS LA) training courses as key building blocks in the professional development of IA auditors, information security managers and information risk advisers.

 The importance of training qualifications

-Qualifications awarded by accredited and respected organisations are essential for any IT governance professional.
+Qualifications awarded by certificated and respected organisations are essential for any IT governance professional.
 With an ever-increasing demand for qualified staff, most employers offer enhanced career opportunities to candidates who have certified qualifications and relevant experience.

-In addition to IISP accreditation, the ISO27001 Certified ISMS Lead Implementer and Lead Auditor courses award IBITGQ qualifications certified by gasq (the Global Association for Software Quality), which is fully accredited to the ISO/IEC 17024:2012 standard (Conformity assessment – General requirements for bodies operating certification of persons).
+In addition to IISP certification, the ISO27001 Certified ISMS Lead Implementer and Lead Auditor courses award IBITGQ qualifications certified by gasq (the Global Association for Software Quality), which is fully certificated to the ISO/IEC 17024:2012 standard (Conformity assessment – General requirements for bodies operating certification of persons).
 They are also acknowledged by the PCI Security Standards Council (PCI SSC) as an approved qualification meeting the requirements of application for an individual to become a PCI DSS Qualified Security Assessor (QSA).